arianneghislainerull/defHacks--TeamName--project/README.md

 - Our team faced difficulties in communicating with each other due to time zone differences.
 With the time zone difference, some of us had to compromise by sacrificing our sleeping schedules.
 - In addition, sometimes the internet connection sucks.
 It’s difficult to be working on a project during a call with a bad internet connection.
 - However, we did not want time zone differences, sleep deprivation and a bad internet connection to hold us back from participating at DefHacks 2020.
 - Further, implementing machine learning into our project was something that stopped us in our tracks.
-We weren't quite sure how to get started or where to even look.
-- But we pushed through and were able to create something that excited us.
+We weren't quite sure how to get started or where to even look, but we pushed through and were able to create something that excited us.

 ## Accomplishments that we're proud of
 - Completing a project